AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 ## News
 __2021__:
+  * We uploaded to arxiv our latest work [LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction](publications/LegoFormer) together with an open source implementation for it.
+  * I was acknowledged as [**Outstanding Reviewer at CVPR2021**](http://cvpr2021.thecvf.com/node/184), thank you to all the organizers!
   * Our [Batch Normalization Embeddings for Deep Domain Generalization](publications/BNE) will be presented during CVPR21 at the [L2ID workshop](https://l2id.github.io/index.html#people)
   * The [extended version](publication/realTimeII) of our CVPR 2019 oral paper has been accepted to TPAMI!
   * We uploaded to arxiv our latest work [Unsupervised Novel View Synthesis from a Single Image](publications/NVS).